 - Incorporate Medicaid planning into your estate plan.
 The good news when it comes to long-term care planning is that Medicaid does cover LTC expenses.
 The bad news is that failing to plan ahead could put your assets at risk and/or result in your application for Medicaid being denied.
 Medicaid uses both income and asset limits when evaluating an application.
 If you own non-exempt assets valued above the limit, you may be forced to sell those assets (“spend-down”) and use the proceeds to pay your LTC costs.
 Only when those proceeds are gone will you qualify for Medicaid.
 Planning ahead, however, by incorporating Medicaid planning into your comprehensive estate plan can protect your hard-earned assets and set you up to be eligible for Medicaid if you need the benefits offered by the program in the future.

 Contact a Grand Forks Medicaid Planning Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions about long-term care planning, contact a Grand Forks Medicaid planning attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions about long-term care planning, contact a Grand Forks Medicaid planning attorney at German Law by calling 701-738-0060 to schedule an appointment.